okinta/agrix/README.md

 # Agrix

-Creates infrastructure from (YAML) configuration to help you maintain infrastructure as code.
+Creates infrastructure from (YAML) configuration to help you maintain infrastructure as data.
 It takes a YAML file, and then makes the necessary API calls to build infrastructure matching that configuration.

 Agrix is designed to be simple.
 It takes a YAML file and spins up